smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ### Version 0.5.1 (July 12, 2024)

-* Updated the labels for the acupoints of the Governer Vessel and Conception Vessel
+* Updated the labels for the acupoints of the Governor Vessel and the Conception Vessel
   * Du 1...Du N are udated to GV 1...GV N; Du X are kept as synonyms
   * RN 1...RN N are updated to CV 1...CV N; RN X are kept as synonyms